 School-age children may fear anesthesia, pain and even death.
 They will need reassurance and preparation, including honest answers to their questions.
 For adolescents the key issue is empowerment.
 They need to participate in the decision-making process, while still relying on adult support and reassurance.
 They may not feel it is acceptable to express fear or pain and need to be encouraged to voice their questions.

-From the moment you walk through our doors, Miami Children’s Hospital offers a colorful, child-friendly environment that provides calm to your entire family.
+From the moment you walk through our doors, Nicklaus Children's Hospital, formerly Miami Children's Hospital, offers a colorful, child-friendly environment that provides calm to your entire family.
 Please be sure to visit the Michael Fux Family Center, which offers many home comforts such as a laundry facility, showers, lockers, kitchen, internet access and stress relievers such as massage services and small work-out room.
 Link to Michael Fux

 Regardless of age or condition, our Global Health team can help provide you with resources to determine how best to communicate with your child.